Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: ACKNOWLEDGEMENTS

-The authors declare no conflict of interest.
-S Dey is funded by the IIT KGP AI4ICPS Chanakya Fellowship.
-P Basuchowdhuri is supported by the Indo-Swedish DBT-Vinnova project, BT/PR41025/Swdn/135/9/2020, for supporting this research.
+S Dey was supported by the IIT KGP AI4ICPS Chanakya Fellowship.
+P Basuchowdhuri is supported by the Indo-Swedish DBT-Vinnova project, BT/PR41025/Swdn/135/9/2020.
 CRSB was supported by the CRUK City of London Centre Award [CTRQQR-2021/100004].
 T Chakraborti is supported by the Turing-Roche Strategic Partnership.
 We are grateful to Prof Benjamin MacArthur from the Alan Turing Institute and Mr. Chris Harbron from Roche Pharmaceuticals for their insightful comments and constructive feedback throughout this project.